 ( Ultra Music, Funky Element Records, TurnitUp Muzik New York, NY )

 Genres don’t matter when each of your tracks belongs in a category all its own.
-DJ and producer DANK channels nearly twodecades of New York City blood, sweat and tears into any unforgettable anthem with his name on it.
+DJ and producer DANK channels over two decades of New York City blood, sweat and tears into any unforgettable anthem with his name on it.

-Be it house, techno, electro or dubstep, instant appeal is the common denominator of every DANK release.
-His path to success in the EDM world has been paved not only by sexy hooks and melodies but also a tireless work ethic.
+Be it house, techno, electro or dubstep, instant appeal is the common denominator of every DANK release over the years.
+His path to success in the electronic music world has been paved not only by sexy hooks and melodies but also a tireless work ethic.
 As an official Ultra Records artist he’s remixed songs by the likes of Daft Punk, Rihanna and Avicii in addition to providing a platform for such artists as Lazy Rich and Calvertron via his own imprint, Funky Element Records.

 DANK, whose real name is Brian Atwood, came of age in the NYC nightlife scene during its heyday in the ‘90s.
 Born and raised in Long Island just outside the five boroughs, he fell in love with electronic music at the age of 15.
 Bouncing between Brooklyn warehouse raves and legendary clubs like Limelight and Twilo, he experienced a wide cross section of dance culture before the turn of the millennium.

 That year DANK also launched Funky Element Productions and began throwing parties throughout New York City.
-He and his teamwere responsible for massives like Sneaky, Afraid of the Dark and A New Beginning, but the biggest Funky Element gathering was billed as Fahrenheit and drew a crowd of roughly 3,000 to Hammerstein Ballroom in 2006.
+He and his team were responsible for massives like Sneaky, Afraid of the Dark and A New Beginning, but the biggest Funky Element gathering was billed as Fahrenheit and drew a crowd of roughly 4,000 to Hammerstein Ballroom in 2006.

 As simple as it may sound, what has afforded DANK so many opportunities is that he makes music from the heart and soul.
 Instead of chasing trends he produces in whatever style suits his fancy – and his sincerity translates through to the finished product every time.
 Having worked as both an entertainer and an entrepreneur – and in live music as well as the recording industry – his unique perspective also keeps him on the forefront as a music professional.